Showing posts with label Burger King. Show all posts

 Wednesday, October 19, 2011

-The Chicken Express here didn't look much different from the Burger King it replaced (you can see that picture on Yelp).
+The Chicken Express here didn't look much different from the Burger King it replaced.
 This picture is from August 2019 by the author.